 Why does the soreness occur?

-The damage caused to the muscle fibres leads to inflammation.
-Lactic acid, free radicals and ions within your body are the primary cause for this inflammation.
-In it’s defence, your body sensitises the muscle tissues as well as the nerve endings around it – adding to the pain!
+The damage caused to the muscle fibers leads to inflammation.
+Lactic acid, free radicals, and ions within your body are the primary cause for this inflammation.
+In its defense, your body sensitizes the muscle tissues as well as the nerve endings around it – adding to the pain!

 The impact of DOMS

 DOMS can surely have a negative impact on performance and is one of the main reasons why beginners drop out of exercising.
 It directly compromises muscle movement and you’re left confined to limited activities.
 It hampers your ability to do daily chores.
 Simple, everyday activities including something as basic as walking can be a pain.

 How to prevent DOMS